Slavery and Human Trafficking Statement 2018-19

 The Group set itself three key actions for the last financial year.
 These were:

-- Communication of our ethical standards to all our employees and provision of training.
+- Communicate our ethical standards to all our employees and training of procurement staff.

 Risk Assessment of Supply Chain

-We have carried out a desktop assessment of our current suppliers in the UK, and selected those we believe are more exposed to potential Modern Slavery risks.
+We have carried out a desktop assessment of our current suppliers in the UK and NA, and selected those we believe are more exposed to potential Modern Slavery risks.
 This included reviewing their Modern Slavery Statements and supporting policies where available.
+All new vendors in Brazil are now thoroughly risk assessed as part of supplier onboarding checks.

 Communication of our ethical standards to our employees and training